 -Dfile.encoding=UTF-8, so they will not experience any change.

-In environments in which several JDK versions are in use, users might not be able to exchange file data.
-If, e.g., one user uses an older JDK release where SJIS is the default and another uses a newer JDK where UTF-8 is the default, then text files created by one user might not be readable by the other.
-In this case the user on the old JDK release could specify
+windows-31jis the default and another uses a newer JDK where UTF-8 is the default, then text files created by the first user might not be readable by the second.
+In this case the user on the older JDK release could specify

--Dfile.encoding=UTF-8when starting applications, or the user on the new release could specify
+-Dfile.encoding=UTF-8when starting applications, or the user on the newer release could specify